South East - Maintenance schemes

 We'll be carrying out essential maintenance work, which will include resurfacing at Canford Bottom junction and between Palmersford roundabout (Ferndown) and Woolsbridge roundabout (St Leonard’s), and drainage maintenance between Boundary Lane roundabout (West Moors) and Woolsbridge roundabout.

-The work will start on the evening of Tuesday 16 January and finish on the morning of Saturday 18 May and will take place overnight between the hours of 8pm and 8am, Monday to Saturday nights only.
+The work will start on the evening of Tuesday 16 January and finish on the morning of Saturday 18 May and will take place overnight, Monday to Saturday only.

 To minimise disruption, we’ll work during the night only when there are fewer vehicles on the road.
 During the day we will keep the road open as usual.
 These works are subject to change due to weather conditions or unforeseen circumstances.
 Please accept our apologies in advance for any inconvenience this work may cause.